How Google’s Perspectives Carousel Can Elevate Your Brand’s SEO Content Strategy

 Well, I suppose Star Wars still plays a role …

-Star Wars is about adventuring to new worlds.
+Star Wars is about adventuring to new galaxies. 💫

 So often, SEO strategies follow a standard content playbook — service pages, pillar pages, blog posts, location pages, guides, etc.

-The downside is that the Perspectives filter likely doesn’t get clicked all that often by users, at least not yet.
+The downside is that Perspectives likely doesn’t get clicked all that often by users, at least not yet — probably why the filter didn’t last long.

-However, if the Perspectives carousel continues to appear in the main results, and since it leads to the filter, that could be like an inter-dimensional gateway to increased usage overall.
+However, if the Perspectives carousel continues to appear in the main results, it could be like an inter-dimensional gateway to increased engagement overall.

-Social media content in SERPs is nothing new, and we’re already seeing more instances of TikTok videos appearing in featured snippets and SGE snapshots recently.
-(Say nothing of the rise of Discussion and forum features.)
+Social media content in SERPs is nothing new, and we’re already seeing more instances of TikTok videos appearing in featured snippets and AI Overviews recently.
+(Say nothing of the rise of Discussions and forums features.)

-Through a combination of traditional search results and the social and video content of Perspectives, brands can create more holistic Search presences, and SEOs can help strategize throughout that process.
+Through a combination of traditional search results and the social and video content of Perspectives carousels, brands can create more holistic Search presences, where SEOs can help strategize throughout that process. 🤝

-Here’s an outline of what we’ll cover in this article:
+Here’s an outline of what we’ll cover in the rest of this article:

 If you read this post before, you might notice it’s quite different now.

-I’ve restructured it to better answer everything I think marketers and businesses need to know about Google Perspectives, including the eligible content types, how to integrate them strategically, how to optimize content for Perspectives, as well as examples of Perspectives content in the wild to get the creative ideas flowing.
+I’ve restructured it to better answer the essentials that I think marketers and businesses need to know about Google Perspectives, including the eligible content types and how to integrate them strategically, how to optimize content for Perspectives, as well as examples of Perspectives content in the wild to help get the creative ideas flowing. 🎨 👩🎨

 Let’s begin with an introduction and then dive into the details!